With Employees

 Creating a Decent Work Environment

-Creating a decent work environment improves employee job satisfaction and engagement with the company,leading to a higher retention rate.
+Creating a decent work environment improves employee job satisfaction and engagement with the company, leading to a higher retention rate.
 We are actively working to improve the working environment in our offices and plants and to review various systems.
-To give a specific example, in 2022, we revised the starting time at our Kyushu and Tohoku Plants from 6:00 to 7:10am to ease the physical strain on workers.
-From Jan.
-2025, the starting time of all of company including Gifu area has been from 7:10am.

 As part of our support activities, we also continuously strive to improve the workplace environment from the perspectives of people, facilities, and environment.